Kexueyi/PassGPT-Demo/README.md

 ```

 ### Database
-We use SQLite for database.
 You can construct your own `MySQL` database by running the following command:
 ```bash
 mysql -u root -p < database/pass_gpt.sql
 ```